polterguy/polterguy.github.io/_posts/2022-03-05-a-better-mysql-workbench.md

 see the result of your execution.
 We think that's pretty cool.
 The SQL component in Magic also allows you to save frequently used SQL snippets, allowing you to create a library of snippets you periodically for some reasons need to execute, making it the perfect _"emergency SQL administrator tool"_ for database administrators.
+You can of course connect it to any database you wish, by providing it with your connection string(s), and it works perfectly with both MySQL, PostgreSQL, and SQL Server.

 * [Get started with Magic](/tutorials/getting-started/)